Administration of the Killam Program by the NRC

 - Inclusive Collaborator – whose work exemplifies inclusion and understanding of people, cultures and needs with participation among economic, social and cultural backgrounds

-- Barrier Breaker – whose original, transformational, future focused generation of knowledge and technology stands to challenge the way we live
+- Barrier Breaker – whose original, transformational, future focused generation of knowledge and/or technology stands to challenge the way we live

 - Research Leader – who activates thoughtful cooperation among scholars, disciplines and institutions